 At first blush, there seems to be a vast array of free alternatives to uTorrent, but in reality many of them are riddled with malware and rife with security issues.
 That's why we've done the hard work for you and compiled a definitive list of the best, fastest, and most secure options available, complete with their respective pros and cons.

-Lightweight and full of features, with none of uTorrent's bloat or ads
+Lightweight and feature-packed, without uTorrent's bloat or ads

 For anyone looking for an alternative to uTorrent that looks similar but lacks the bloat, qBittorrent has a lot to offer.
 This lightweight client manages to pack quite a punch without devouring system resources.

-Like all good clients, it supports both torrent files and magnet links, and the installer is pleasingly free from unwanted adware or other extras.
-Despite its close resemblance to uTorrent, qBittorrent doesn't feature any ads, leaving you free to get on with managing torrents without distractions.
+Like all good clients, it supports both torrent files and magnet links, and the installer is pleasingly free from unwanted extra software or toolbars.
+Despite its close resemblance to uTorrent, qBittorrent doesn't feature any ads either, leaving you free to get on with managing torrents without distractions.

 There are some nice touches like the ability to shut down or hibernate your computer once downloads are complete, the ability to create torrents, and an integrated RSS reader to help you keep up with your favourite sites.
 There's also a torrent search engine available (if you don't mind installing Python), and all the essential controls (prioritising, pausing etc) can be accessed through either the main toolbar or via tabs on the multi-pane interface.